scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 implicitly-triggered macro expansions.)

-The goal of this blog post is to help you understand when these things are happening in your code, so you can reduce the parts of the code that triggers unnecessary implicit searches or macro expansions.
+The goal of this blog post is to help you understand when these things are happening in your code, so you can remove code that triggers unnecessary implicit searches or macro expansions.

 In this blog post, I walk you through how to reduce these compile times with scalac-profiling. scalac-profiling is a new Scala Center compiler plugin to